Project

 raw material ──── propose ────► a human accept lifts it to canon

-knowledge/ author only — who you are, what you decide, how you sound (knowledge.identity.* for identity facts)
+knowledge/ author only — who you are, what you decide, how you sound

-proposals/ propose (agent + human) — proposals waiting on a human accept
+proposals/ propose (agent+human) — proposals waiting on a human accept

 An agent that tries to write directly into knowledge/ gets write_forbidden.
-It writes to proposals/ (to change authoritative content) or its own notebook/ (for working memory).
+It writes to proposals/ (to change authoritative content) or its own scratchpad/ (for working memory).
 You accept the good proposals; textus promotes them, records the move, and audits both halves.
 Stable per-entry uid: means a reorganization doesn't break references.
 A monotonic audit cursor (textus pulse --since=N) means the next session — possibly a different agent, possibly a different model — picks up exactly where the last one left off.

 That's the load-bearing claim: coordination is a protocol invariant, not a library convenience.